How to Order Food in German: What You Need to Know to Get Fed Right

 How to Order in German

-The conditional tense is used in language to explain that something might happen.
+The German conditional tense is used to explain that something might happen.
 If there is a possibility something will occur, and we want to get that across, then we use the conditional.

 In English we generally do this by using the verb “would.”
 This is also the case in German, and the verb is würden.

 It’s super easy to construct sentences using these phrases.
-You simply start your sentence off with either of these phrases.
+You simply start your sentence off with either one.
 Here are a few (food related!) examples.